pism/pism/doc/sphinx/manual/modeling-choices/subglacier/basal-strength.rst

 areas that are observed to contain grounded ice but are covered by water in a simulation.
-The mechanism triggered by :config:`geometry.update.prescribe_groundingline` avoids this issue by adjusting ice thickness changes applied **during the mass-continuity step** in a way that keeps grounded ice from thinning enough to come afloat.
+The mechanism triggered by :config:`geometry.update.prescribe_groundingline` avoids this issue by adjusting ice thickness changes applied **during the mass-continuity step** in a way that keeps grounded ice from thinning enough to come afloat, while the ice thickness in the ice shelves remains constant.

 ..
 FIXME: There's more to it.
 Describe this mechanism in more detail.
+To be continued...

 .. note::